ornfelt/wander_nodes_util/README.md

 ## Northrend:
 ![Bot map Northrend](./images/botmap_northrend.gif?raw=true "Bot map Northrend")

-## Hover to see bot info:
+## Hover to see bot info (click to pipe ".npcb go XXXXX" into clipboard):
 ![Bot map hover](./images/botmap_hover.png?raw=true "Bot map hover")

 # Interactive wander nodes map

 ## Interaction:

-The wander node maps (see html-files) are generated using pyvis, so you can interact with the nodes by dragging them around or zooming to get a closer look.
+The wander node maps (see HTML files) are generated using pyvis.
+You can interact with the nodes by dragging them around or zooming to get a closer look.
 The nodes are directed and you can see the corresponding ID's if you zoom in.

 Example of enlarged view of Shadowmoon Valley / Terokkar Forest: